-Last month, Andy and I had the opportunity to travel to South Dakota and see some famous sights such as Mount Rushmore, the Badlands, the Black Hills, Wall Drug.
+A while back, Andy and I had the opportunity to travel to South Dakota and see some famous sights such as Mount Rushmore, the Badlands, the Black Hills, Wall Drug.
 A trip that would take most people a week, we were able to knock out in a weekend, thanks to our close proximity from north Iowa.
-We decided to take advantage of one such weekend about a month after we moved here, knowing that soon Andy’s job would pick up, my college classes would pick up, and we would have less time to travel.
+We decided to take advantage of one such weekend soon after we moved here, knowing that soon Andy’s job would pick up, my college classes would pick up, and we would have less time to travel.
 We may spent two nights sleeping in our car on the way to and from there, but it was so worth it!

 Our first stop when arriving in the area was Mount Rushmore.
 It’s typically $10 per vehicle to park, but active duty military get in free.
 It was neat and definitely an American thing to do, but honestly, we were in and out of there in about 30 minutes.
 One of Andy’s coworkers said it best: “It’s kind of underwhelming.”